opencensus-integrations/ocredispy/README.rst

     >>> import ocredis

-- Changing the client initialization from
+* Change the client initialization from

 .. code-block:: pycon